-In Nadi Shodhan Pranayama, purification of Ida and Pingala is basically purified so that energy system is balanced.
-There is a relation between humans breath and mental structure.
-The Nadi Shodhana Pranayama is similar to Anulom Vilom Pranayam but there is some difference between these.
+In Nadi Shodhan Pranayama, basically, the purification of Ida and Pingala is done so that the energy system is balanced.
+There is a relationship between a human’s breath and mental structure.
+The Nadi Shodhana Pranayama is somewhat similar to Anulom Vilom Pranayam however there is little difference between these two pranayamas.

-Anyone over 7 years of age can practice this exercise.
-There are 2 ways to do Nadi Shodhan Pranayam, we discussed both of them below –
+It is such pranayama that any person of any age even a beginner also can practice it comfortably.
+There are 2 ways to do Nadi Shodhan Pranayam, we have discussed both of them below –

 - Find a clean and calm place and sit on a mat.
 Sit in that posture in which, you can sit comfortably for hours.

 - Keep your spinal cord straight and sit comfortably on the ground, close your eyes and relax your body.

-- Use only your right hand in Nadi Sodhana Kriya, only use thumb, index and middle fingers of right hand.
+- Use only your right hand in Nadi Sodhana Kriya.
+Only use thumb, index and middle finger of right hand.
 The last two fingers will remain straight and will be connected with each other.

-- Now close your right nostrils with thumb and inhale from the left nostril.
+- Now put your thumb upon your right nostril and inhale from the left nostril.
 After breathing completely in now exhale the from the same nostril.

-- Similarly, using the last two fingers, close the left nostril and take a deep breath from the right nostril, and then release it from the left nostril.
+- Similarly, using the last two fingers, close the left nostril and take a deep breath from the right nostril, and then release it from the right nostril.

 - While doing this Kriya, focus on your breathing.

-- While doing this pranayama, you have to keep in mind that after leaving the breath out, you have to change the nostrils for inhalation.
+- During the practice, you have to keep in mind that after leaving the breath out, you have to change the nostrils for inhalation.

 - After 4-5 minutes you can breathe out from the left nostrils and finish the exercise.